alexrudall/rails-ai-book/src/app/docs/chattable/page.md

   ...
 ```

-### Add a way to render markdown
+### Helpers

-This helper method uses the Redcarpet gem to handle any markdown received from the LLM:
+This global helper method uses the Redcarpet gem to handle any markdown received from the LLM:

 ```ruby
 # app/helpers/application_helper.rb